 Environmental landscape definition

 With formal training and practise in agronomy, soil science and farming systems research and extension(BSc University of Florida, 1989), photographic work taps into this body of knowledge, where social issues and pressures resulting from environmental changes serve to ground and orient the construction of documental work.
 The integration of this life/social sciences training has additionally taken the author towards the idea of an environmental landscape definition.
-This idea-in-progress (ie environmental landscape definition) currently serves to formulate questions about research project work, particularly in his native country, Portugal, where the beginning of oil drilling and fracking are today (2018) a very real risk due to government policies.
+This idea-in-progress (ie environmental landscape definition) currently serves to formulate questions about research project work, particularly in his native country, Portugal, where the beginning of oil drilling and fracking where ( during 2018) a very real risk due to government policies.
+Local grassroots movements, artists and populations were able to revert the effects of government signed contracts with multinational fracking conglomerates.

 mp · 2018.